 Meet Founder and Principal Attorney Genesis Fisher

 Genesis Fisher is the founder and Principal Attorney of Fisher Law Practice, P.C. which provides onsite conflict resolution to help businesses deal with tough issues and keep employees focused on work, not office disputes.
 Allegations of discrimination (race, gender, lgbtq) or sexual misconduct can tear teams apart.
-Though mediation, one-on-one coaching, and conflict resolution training, Ms. Fisher gets people talking to repair trust.
-Ms. Fisher is also an experienced criminal defense attorney.
-No matter the allegations, she fights for her client's freedom and future.
+Through mediation, one-on-one coaching, and conflict resolution training, she gets people talking so they can share their frustrations, address differences and repair trust.
+She is also an experienced criminal defense attorney.
+No matter the allegations, she fights to keep her clients out of jail and protect their future.
 Ms. Fisher is on the Board of Directors at the Association for Conflict Resolution, Greater New York.
 She is also an adjunct professor at New York Law School.

 Prior to starting the firm, Ms. Fisher spent eight years fighting for the rights of indigent clients as a public defender with the Legal Aid Society.
 She started her legal career at the Southern Poverty Law Center, where she worked on national civil rights issues and Alabama jail and women's prison reform.
-Ms. Fisher became interested in public interest law while working as the Coordinator of Volunteers at the Washington Legal Clinic for the Homeless in D.C.
+Ms. Fisher became interested in public interest law when she was the Coordinator of Volunteers at the Washington Legal Clinic for the Homeless in D.C.

 Ms. Fisher spends her free time making industrial furniture.
 (Past Imperfect Shop)